Thomas S. Hale

 In 1987, Mr. Hale was engaged by, a major bank holding company as litigation coordinator, legal counsel, and assistant secretary to the Board of Directors, to manage its nationwide litigation focusing on the defense and management of lender liability lawsuits across the country.

-Mr. Hale is a certified Mediator and an Alabama Appellate Court Certified Mediator.
-He was a Board Director of the Birmingham YMCA for 14 years and in 2012 received the YMCA’s highest award “The Order of the Red Triangle” being only the 14th such recipient in the YMCA’s 112 years history in Birmingham.
+Mr. Hale is a certified Alabama Appellate Court Mediator.
+He was a Board Director of the Birmingham YMCA for 14 years and received the YMCA’s highest award “The Order of the Red Triangle”.
 In 2015, Mr. Hale was elected President of The Homewood Police Foundation, a 501c3 charitable organization designed to foster trust, communication and cooperation between the public and local law enforcement.

-In 2017, Mr. Hale was elected as a Board Director for Crime Stoppers, a nationwide 501(c) 3 charitable organization dedicated to paying rewards for anonymous tips from the public that lead to the arrest of a criminal suspect.
-Crime Stoppers has become an integral partner with all state and federal law enforcement agencies in Jefferson and surrounding counties, and has paid out tens of thousands of dollars for tips that have led to the apprehension of criminal suspects and the resolution of numerous outstanding criminal investigations.
+In 2017, Mr. Hale was elected as a Board Director for Crime Stoppers, a nationwide 501(c) 3 charitable organization.
+Crime Stoppers is an integral partner with all state and federal law enforcement agencies in Jefferson and surrounding counties, and has paid out tens of thousands of dollars for tips that have led to the apprehension of criminals and resolved numerous criminal investigations.

-In 2017, Mr. Hale was featured in Fortune, Money and Bloomberg Excelsior magazines articles highlighting his accomplishments in the defense of law enforcement claims.
+In 2017, Mr. Hale was featured in Fortune, Money and Bloomberg articles highlighting his dedication to the defense of hundreds of State and Federal law enforcement claims throughout Alabama.

-He has been married to Jennie McLeod Hale for 37 years, and they are the parents of three adult children, and are active in their church.
-Additionally, Mr. Hale has been published frequently in various national outdoors publications, and authored the autobiography of John “Hog” Hannah, named by Sports Illustrated in 1981 as “The Best Offensive Lineman of All Time.”
+He has been married to Jennie McLeod Hale for 39 years and they are the parents of three adult children.
+They are active in their church where Jennie is the Administrative Assistant to the Senior and Associate Pastors.
+Additionally, Mr. Hale has been published in various national outdoors publications, and authored the autobiography of John “Hog” Hannah, named by Sports Illustrated in 1981 as “The Best Offensive Lineman of All Time.”
 Titled “Offensive Conduct: My Life on the Line” the faith-based work focuses on the triumphs and struggles of a former Alabama All-American football player under legendary Coach Paul “Bear” Bryant, who went on to Pro Football Hall of Fame induction after 12 seasons with the New England Patriots, and is still considered by many sports writers as possibly the greatest large athlete of all time.